0

 Loading Updating cart…

-An original copper engraved map by Dutch cartographer Isaak Tirion (1705-1765) of Eastern Europe published in Amsterdam in 1733 (dated in the plate).
+An original copper engraved map by Dutch cartographer Isaak Tirion (1705-1765) of the Turkish Empire.
+Published in Amsterdam 1730.
 Very good original condition with centrefold as issued.
-Relief shown for all mountainous regions.
 Incredible detail throughout.
+Mountain ranges shown pictorially.

 $120.00